heremaps/xyz-qgis-plugin/README.md

     + `Chunk size` indicates the number of features per tile or iteration.
 Default: 100.
 For large layer of point, lines features, value of 10000 is recommended.
 For large layer of polygon features, value of 1000 is recommended.

-    + `Layering` controls the organization of data in XYZ space into different QGIS layers based on fields similarity, with 3 levels:
+    + `Layering` controls the organization of data in one layer into different QGIS layers based on fields similarity, with 3 levels:
         + `single`: merge data into 1 layer per geometry type
         + `maximal`: do not merge data, as many layers per geometry type
         + `balanced`: merge only similar data into 1 layer, balanced number of layers per geometry type

-+ `Upload` : upload current Vector Layer to a new XYZ Hub space.
++ `Upload` : upload local QGIS Vector Layer to the server.
 For this to work, make sure that your token also has write-level permissions.

 + `Manage` : create new space, edit or delete existing space.